Avengers Academy: "Heroic Age"

 The students meet another young super-powered person that was manipulated by Norman Osborn named Jeremy Briggs.
 Since Osborn's defeat, Briggs has managed to become a billionaire.
 He shows the students several others teens tortured by Osborn, some of which have decided to use their powers to help people directly.
-However, when Finesse reveals that Briggs was telling lies and was using the teens for his own purposes, they attacked him.
+When Finesse reveals that Briggs was telling lies and was using the teens for his own purposes, they attacked him.
 Briggs overpowers the students but ultimately lets them be taken out of his building by security stating that he could kill them if he wishes, but not today.

 "Fear Itself"

 During the 2011 "Fear Itself" storyline, Hank Pym, Quicksilver, Jocasta, and Justice head out to round up criminals who escaped from the Raft.
 Tigra and the students are dispatched to Washington DC to help fight Skadi and her mechanized soldiers.
 Pym is knocked down by Greithoth while Quicksilver and Justice are taken down by Skirn.
 After defeating the remaining soldiers, Tigra and the students return to the Academy when it is attacked by Skirn and Greithoth.
 The dimensional doors to the Academy are destroyed in the attack and the students become trapped with Skirn and Greithoth inside.
 The students use the Pym Particle generators to grow out of the subatomic underspace where the Academy resides.
 However Greithoth sabotages the generators causing the academy to grow with them, which threatens to crush an entire city if it grows to Earthspace.
 In order to prevent the Academy from crushing the city, the students come up with a plan to destroy it.
 Even though the plan works, Greithoth and Skirn escape.
 In the aftermath of the battle, Veil is angry that they were used in war, quits the Academy.
 Veil takes a job at Jeremy Briggs's chemical company to the dismay of the faculty and students.
 Speedball, now at peace with his past also decides to move on and return to his life as a full-time superhero with Justice.
 With the Infinite Avengers Mansion destroyed, Pym relocates the Academy to the former headquarters of the West Coast Avengers in Palos Verdes.